rmariano/itarch/posts/exploring-generators-and-coroutines.rst

     48628

-The first number is the result of the print, whilst the second one the output of the `time` command, printing out the memory used by the program (~48 MiB).
+The first number is the result of the print, whilst the second one is the output of the `time` command, printing out the memory used by the program (~48 MiB).

 Now, what if this is implemented with a generator instead?